wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   Unfortunately, the error signals that a DNS server can return are very limited, and are not very expressive.
+   very limited, and are not very expressive.
 This means that applications and resolvers often have to "guess" at what the issue is
    - e.g the answer was marked REFUSED because of a lame delegation, or